mpolimeno/sdsu-sage-tutorial-git/mathstruct.rst

   #.
 Do all of the steps above again, but with the ring of integers modulo :math:`17`.

   #.
-Use Sage to determine whether the following Rings are fields:

-     a) :math:`\mathbb{Z}_{1091}`
-     b) :math:`\mathbb{Z}_{1047}`
-     c) :math:`\mathbb{Z}_{1037}`
-     d) :math:`\mathbb{Z}_{1087}`

-  #.
 Use an exhaustive search method to write a function which determines if a is a unit modulo n.

   #.
 For :math:`n = 13, 15` and :math:`21` determine which of :math:`3,4` and :math:`5` are units in :math:`\mathbb{Z}_{n}`.
 When you find a unit, determine its inverse and compare this to the output of :math:`xgcd(a,n)`.
 Try and explain this relationship.

+  #.
+Use Sage to determine whether the following Rings are fields.
+For each  example, describe the unit group using generators and relations.

+     a) :math:`\mathbb{Z}_{1091}`
+     b) :math:`\mathbb{Z}_{1047}`
+     c) :math:`\mathbb{Z}_{1037}`
+     d) :math:`\mathbb{Z}_{1087}`

 .. _linear_congruences: